nodejs/node/doc/api/modules.md

 in main, a.done=true, b.done=true
 ```

-Careful planning is required to allow cyclic module dependencies within an
+Careful planning is required to allow cyclic module dependencies to work
-application.
+correctly within an application.

 ## File Modules